belchior/mock-redux-saga/README.md

-This project is prove of concept to simplify the way to do unit test for redux saga
+This project is a prove of concept to simplify the way to do unit test for redux saga

 Testing a saga: